Mariel-Siravegna/msiravegna/content/publication/paper9/index.md

 ---
-title: "The Gender Gap across the Wage Distribution: An Application of New Methods to Chile"
+title: "The Gender Gap across the Wage Distribution in Chile: An Application of Copula-Based Methods"
 authors:
 - admin
 date: "2020-01-01T00:00:00Z"